 As all motorists should know, using a mobile phone when driving is extremely dangerous and ILLEGAL.
 Studies have shown that drivers using a phone whilst driving are slower to recognise and react to hazards, which in a split-second could lead to a serious accident.

-Currently if caught using a mobile phone whilst driving the driver will receive a fine of £100 and 3 penalty points on their driving licence.
-However, from March 2017 new rules will come into effect which will see any motorists caught using their mobile phones whilst behind the wheel subject to stricter punishments.
+As of March 2017 new rules have come into effect which see any motorists caught using their mobile phones whilst behind the wheel subject to stricter punishments than ever before.

 For any motorists caught twice and who accrue 12 points they will automatically appear in court, facing a driving ban of up to six months and a fine of up to £1,000.

 Although you may use a hands-free kit whilst driving, it is still actively discouraged by the Highway Code as it can cause the same levels of mental distractions as a hand-held mobile phone.
 It is also important to remember you can still be prosecuted if you’re not in control of your vehicle whilst using a hands-free device and the same penalties apply.